cfjedimaster/raymondcamden2018/_posts/2010/11/02/2010-11-02-Building-a-simple-ColdFusion-TokenTemplate-System.md

 <p>

 <code>
-&lt;cfset matches = reMatch("{.+?}", arguments.string)&gt;
+&lt;cfset matches = reMatch("{% raw %}{.+?}{% endraw %}", arguments.string)&gt;

 &lt;cfloop index="match" array="#matches#"&gt;
-	&lt;cfset knownTokens = listAppend(knownTokens, replaceList(match, "{,}",""))&gt;
+	&lt;cfset knownTokens = listAppend(knownTokens, replaceList(match, "{% raw %}{,}{% endraw %}",""))&gt;
 &lt;/cfloop&gt;
 </code>

 <p>

-The reMatch finds all the {...} tokens and the loop removes the {} from them.
+The reMatch finds all the {% raw %}{...}{% endraw %} tokens and the loop removes the {} from them.
 Once I have that, I then split into a branch that handles my three types of data.
 In all cases though we assume that if you have a token for foo, you have data for foo.
 I don't care if you send me more data than I need, but I do care if you don't have data for one of my tokens.
 Right now if you make that mistake, you get an ugly error, but the UDF could be updated to make it more explicit.

 <p>